-The way events are conducted has changed in many ways as a result of the COVID-19 pandemic.
-For example, previously in-person meetings are now being held as remote sessions or hybrid meetings.
+The way events are conducted has changed in many ways over the years.
+For example, previously in-person meetings can now be held as remote sessions or hybrid meetings.
 One thing that hasn’t changed, however, is the importance of getting feedback from attendees after a gathering.
 In fact, as we all adjust to new ways of doing things, finding out what participants thought of a session is more critical than ever.

 Another thing that hasn’t changed is the fact that people typically aren’t eager to complete surveys.
 Consequently, it’s important to be familiar with best practices for developing and sending them.

 10 Tips for Getting the Input You’re Looking for After an Event

 Adhering to the following ten guidelines can help you get more valuable feedback from more meeting attendees:

 - Send the survey invitation promptly.
 People are more likely to complete a survey if they receive the request no more than 24-48 hours after the event.
 Plus, the feedback you get is likely to be more detailed and accurate the sooner it is provided.